arjun-com/LSile/README.md

 LSile is a _program_ used for transferring **securely** files over a **local network**.

-NOTE: When serving files, the serving program on the host machine will stop if unrecognizable is sent to it.
+NOTE: When serving files, the serving program on the host machine will stop if unrecognizable bytes are sent to it.
 Therefore files are only meant to be served only over a local network.

 # Why LSile?